-Service No. of applications in 2018 No. of applications in 2019 Making an appointment for services - Medicines and Med-ical Devices Agency of Serbia 347 150 Making an appointment for e-certificate - Mol 2,436 3,876 Making an appointment for ID card and passport - Mol 143,376 304,531 Making an appointment at the police station for vehicle registration - Mol 11,073 4,391 Renewal of vehicle registration at authorised technical inspection sites 769,070 603,313 Application for issuing the health card or for replace-ment of the health booklet with the health card - National Health Insurance Fund 2,318 972 Application for making an entry to the Registry of Publicly-Owned Immovable Property - National Property Direc-torate 20,130 14,593 e-Kindergarten - Electronic enrolment of a child in a pre-school institution 12,408 13,305 e-Baby - Registration of a newborn baby at maternity hospi-tals 62,110 63,304 Parental allowance application (application is made upon registration of a newborn baby at maternity hospitals via the e-Baby service) 20,947 53,499
+Service

+Making an appointment for services - Medicines and Med-ical Devices Agency of Serbia

+Making an appointment for e-certificate - Mol

+Making an appointment for ID card and passport - Mol

+Making an appointment at the police station for vehicle registration\

+Renewal of vehicle registration at authorised technical inspection site e-Kindergarten - Electronic enrolment of a child in a pre-school institu e-Baby - Registration of a newborn baby at maternity hospi-tals

+Application for issuing the health card or for replace-ment of the heal with the health card - National Health Insurance Fund

+Application for making an entry to the Registry of Publicly-Owned Imr Property - National Property Directorate

+Parental allowance application (application is made upon registration baby at maternity hospitals via the e-Baby service)

-The service was discontinued in 2020 since issuing of the registration sticker is now made possible at all authorised technical inspection sites through the service 'Renewal of vehicle registration at authorised technical inspection sites'
+\ The service was discontinued in 2020 since issuing of the registration sticker is now made possible through the service 'Renewal of vehicle registration at authorised technical inspection

-- Lack of capacity to implement all changes in parallel, without prioritising and looking into existing options first (e.g. the address register is not updated as fast as desired because 54 LS-GUs have not assigned names to new streets yet). - Over-ambitious measures were planned for the optimisation of public administration, given that the change is system-wide and requires a change in the way of doing things; measures planned under the change management - process have not been implemented; in other words, there is resistance to change. - The activity related to managerial accountability is implemented together with the MoF (Chapter 32), which is why it was necessary to harmonise the work and activities of both ministries, and to achieve a broad consensus on the meaning of the term 'managerial accountability'.
+- Lack of capacity to implement all changes in parallel, without prioritising and looking into existing options first (e.g. the address register is not updated as fast as desired because 54 LS-GUs have not assigned names to new streets vet). - Over-ambitious measures were planned for the optimisation of public administration, given that the change is system-wide and requires a change in the way of doing things; measures planned under the change management

-- Continue activities to strengthen current capacities, implementing at the same time staff retention and training policy, to take ownership and maintain continuity of reform processes. - Continue improving the policy planning process by linking the planning process with determining the implementation capacity and costs, while applying consistently the principle of the hierarchy of public policy documents and the reduction of their number, including reports on their implementation. - Map all activities which should contribute to the implementation of the concept of managerial accountability through a new strategic framework for public administration and public finance reform - Ensure in the coming period that all e-Government services are available on mobile phones.
+- Continue activities to strengthen current capacities, implementing at the same time staff retention and training policy, to take ownership and maintain continuity of reform processes - coordinated by MPALSG, HRM Service, NAPA. - Continue improving the public policy management system by linking the planning process with determining the implementation capacity and costs, while applying consistently the principle of the hierarchy of planning documents process have not been implemented; in other words, there is resistance to change.
+The activity related to managerial accountability is implemented together with the MoF (Chapter 32), which is why it was necessary to harmonise the work and activities of both ministries, and to achieve a broad consensus on the meaning of the term 'managerial accountability'. and the reduction of their number - coordinated by PPS. • Map all activities which should contribute to the implementation of the concept of managerial accountability through a new strategic framework for public administration and public finance reform - coordinated by MPALSG and MFIN

+Ensure in the coming period that all e-Government services are available on mobile phones coordinated by OITeG.